Minneapolis Park and Recreation Board

 The Minneapolis Park and Recreation Board (MPRB) is an independent park district that owns, maintains, and programs activities in public parks in Minneapolis, Minnesota, United States.
 It has 500 full-time and 1,300 part-time employees and an $111 million operating and capital budget.

 The Minneapolis park system has been called the best-designed, best-financed, and best-maintained in America.
 Minneapolis was rated the #1 park system in the country for the sixth year in a row by The Trust for Public Land in 2018 and again in 2020.
+In 2024, it won the National Gold Medal Award for Excellence in Parks and Recreation.